jeremyButtler/find--Co-infections/Using-this-code.md

        - Input: error array (from NeedleManWunschAln) with alignment
        - lenErrAryUI: length of the error array
    - cnvtAlnErrAryToLetter
-       - Converts an error array (from NeedleManWunschAln) to have a human readable format (I is insertion, = is match, X is SNP, D is deletion).
+       - Converts an error array to have a human readable format (I is insertion, = is match, X is SNP, D is deletion, s is a query soft mask, P is a reference soft mask, and S is both reference and query soft mask).
 This will only count matches if a reference and query sequence is provided, otherise it will print X for SNPs and matches.
        - Input: Reference sequence used in the alignment.
          Used to detect matches (use 0 to ignore matches).
        - Input: Query sequence used in the alignment.